ivankocienski/PlaceCal-Handbook/commissioners.md

 ### "Asset mapping"

-Who really knows what asset mapping is anyway?
+Commissioners often have problems with [asset mapping] (http://healthpolicy.ucla.edu/programs/health-data/trainings/Documents/tw_cba20.pdf) (who really knows what asset mapping is, anyway?) for their community.
+This means they're unable to clearly identify and communicate the strengths and resources already available in their domain.
+The information is there, but no one can find it.

-PlaceCal fulfils many functions for large statutory organisations, who are our main target audience.
-It's an asset mapping tool that enables smaller community groups in their care to publish their information.
+PlaceCal was developed as a tool that enables a Commissioner's smaller community groups to publish their information online easily.
+It's the missing link between existing directories (like Facebook or EventBrite) and the people who need the information.

-PlaceCal is not a directory.
-It works alongside existing directories.
-PlaceCal is not like other directory or listings services, which require top-down maintenance from a central team.
-These services will always remain essential tools for large organisations.
+PlaceCal is not a directory in and of itself.
+Unlike other directory or listings services, which require top-down maintenance from a central team, it works alongside existing directories.
+PlaceCal aggregates information from separate, unrelated sources to improve information-sharing.

-PlaceCal is the missing link between directories and the people who need them.
-We produced a table to show how PlaceCal differs from other (product-based) solutions as an asset-based approach.
+We produced a table to show how PlaceCal differs from other product-based solutions, as an asset-based approach.

 | Product-based (deficit) Approach      | PlaceCal (asset) Approach                                |
 |---------------------------------------|----------------------------------------------------------|